HawiChocolate/Hierarchical-Solar-System-Simulator/README.md

   https://www.loom.com/share/f5ff6be7cb7745f19279dc4e4bd5466f

 Thank you for viewing our project.
+# Hierarchical Solar System Simulator

+This project is a Solar System Simulator developed using Python, Pygame, and OpenGL for our Computer Graphics capstone project.

+## Features
+- Hierarchical modeling using `glPushMatrix()` and `glPopMatrix()`
+- Planet and moon orbital animation
+- Affine transformations (rotation and translation)
+- Camera movement (arrow keys)
+- Zoom in/out (Z and X keys)
+- Simulation speed control (+, -, and R)
+- Window resizing with aspect ratio preservation
+- Planet labels and orbit paths
 # Section 2:
 # 1. Fenet Mengistu  UGR/7035/16
 # 2. Firdaus Kedir  UGR/7473/16